Shaik-1079/CLTV-Prediction/README.md

       from sklearn.ensemble import GradientBoostingRegressor
       import catboost as cb
       cb.CatBoostRegressor()
-   ### Fifth Step: Hyper Parameter Tuning
+   ### Fifth Step: Hyper-Parameter Tuning
-      Hyper parameter tuning can be done in two ways one of which is hard way by understanding the data and checking multiple parameters values for providing a good performance on the data
+      Hyperparameter tuning can be done in two ways one of which is hard way by understanding the data and checking multiple parameters values for providing good performance on the data The other way is using algorithms like  Random search CV and Grid search CV to auto-tune the hyperparameters I implemented a grid search CV to look for best